Robert Zemeckis: Personal life

-Zemeckis has said that, for a long time, he sacrificed his personal life in favor of a career.
-"I won an Academy Award when I was 44 years old," he explained, "but I paid for it with my 20s.
-That decade of my life from film school till 30 was nothing but work, nothing but absolute, driving work.
+Zemeckis has discussed sacrificing his personal life for his career over a long period of time, stating, "I won an Academy Award when I was 42 years old, but I paid for it with my 20s.
+That decade of my life from film school 'til 30 was nothing but work, nothing but absolute, driving work.
 I had no money.
 I had no life."
-In the early 1980s, Zemeckis married actress Mary Ellen Trainor, with whom he had a son, Alexander Francis.
-He described the marriage as difficult to balance with filmmaking, and his relationship with Trainor eventually ended in divorce.
-On December 4, 2001, he married Leslie Harter, an actress, with whom he has three children.